ERFFFFF/Music_Agent/README.md

 }
 ```

-For the client id and secret, you need to creater a basic app [here](https://developer.spotify.com/dashboard), you will see them in the settings of your app name then.\n
+For the client id and secret, you need to creater a basic app [here](https://developer.spotify.com/dashboard), you will see them in the settings of your app name then.

 [IN PROGRESS] I try to forcefully connect to a device not listed in the active device.I don't know if its possible, but i'm trying to make it so that we can wake up a dormant device.

 ### 3. Build the Executable